Back to all posts

 Seeing water backing up from your basement drain is alarming, to say the least.
 It’s a messy, stressful situation, but taking the right steps immediately can prevent a bad problem from becoming a catastrophe.
 Before you even think about cleaning up, your first priority is to contain the damage and keep your family safe.
 Here’s a clear, step-by-step guide on what to do the moment you notice a backup.

-Stop Using Water Immediately
+Step 1: Stop Using All Water

 This is the single most important thing you can do.
 Stop running all water in your house right away.
 That means no flushing toilets, no showers, and no running the dishwasher or washing machine.
 Any water you send down your drains will have nowhere to go but out of that basement drain, making the flooding worse.
 By shutting off the water at the source (your faucets and appliances), you can stop feeding the backup.
 This simple action buys you valuable time to figure out your next move and prevents more extensive water damage.